searica/MoreVanillaBuildPrefabs/README.md

 - Adding patches that are **unsafe** and a corresponding setting to enable/disable those patches.
 Examples of **unsafe** patches are:
     - Changing inventory sizes for some prefabs or other patches that could make you lose items if you loaded the world without the mod.
     - Adding fermenter functionality to some prefabs.
 Could result in losing the mead base if loaded without the mod.
-    - Adding bed functionality to some prefabs.
-Could result in losing your spawn point if loaded without the mod.
     - Add Wear-N-Tear or Destructible components all to player built pieces upon placement.
-    - Learn how to save/read data to/from the world file so I can alter just the pieces that are player built and have it persist after a restart.
-    - Use the awake method on pieces to apply custom alterations as needed for pieces placed by players.

 ## Compatibility